28 Feb Q2 2019 Cybercrime Magazine Newsletter

 RSA Conference USA 2019 in San Francisco is where the world talks cybersecurity — and one firm measured the volume this year.
 In order to understand the influencer network of the Twitter conversation powered by 42,000 attendees, 700 speakers, 650 exhibitions, 17 keynotes, and 550 sessions, Onalytica analyzed 128,900 posts during the 4 days (Mar.
 4-8) of the giant event and identified the top 100 most influential cybersecurity professionals.
 Cybersecurity Ventures @CybersecuritySF is excited to be named on the list (no. 67).

 The Cybercrime Magazine crew filmed several interviews on the exhibition floor and in other spots at RSA Conference, including one with former Apple Engineer Rob Ross, the victim of a million dollar SIM card hack.

 ASK THE CISO

-We kicked off our “Ask The CISO” series of podcast video interviews with Fortune 500 and Global 2000 CISOs (chief information security officers) in Q4 2018.
-To date, we’ve interviewed top CISOs and CSOs from Xerox, Aetna / CVSHealth, Northwell Health, U.S. Bancorp., and IBM.
+We kicked off our ‘Ask The CISO’ series of podcast video interviews with Fortune 500 and Global 2000 CISOs (chief information security officers) late last year and they’ll continue through the end of 2019.
+To date, we’ve interviewed top CISOs and CSOs from Xerox, Aetna / CVSHealth, Northwell Health, U.S. Bancorp., IBM, Delta Airlines, Schneider Electric, and GE Aviation.
 The first 25 interviews are sponsored by Fortinet, one of the four largest cybersecurity companies globally.
-In December 2018, Cybercrime Magazine’s first annual CISO Convene at 1 World Trade Center in New York City, also sponsored by Fortinet, was attended by an impressive lineup of top security leaders and industry experts.

 – Steve Morgan is founder and Editor-in-Chief at Cybersecurity Ventures.